cwhitten/inst-capture/lti-configuration.md

       * `message`: Defines how the launch request will be handled
         * `path`: Which route from the base url should handle the given message.
-        * `enabled_capability`: Contains the Canvas specific capabilities that this tool will be requesting.
+        * `enabled_capability`: Contains the capabilities that this tool will be requesting for example a user's name or where you want to have Canvas put your tool's launch icon.
+We have included the capabilities to get a user's full name as well as to place our tool in the course navigation tray.
-        * `parameter`: The information that this tool will be requesting from the LMS.
-This contains general LTI parameters whereas `enabled_capability` contains Canvas specific parameters (?).
+        * `parameter`: Binds the variables received from the LMS to a name that is defined by the tool provider.
+The custom parameters sent by the tool consumer will get bound here.

 ## Editing lti-resources
  Fill in the basic profile information such as name and version numbers using